Revisiting Acceptability Judgements: CoLAC: Corpus of Linguistc Acceptability in Chinese

-2) a \textbf{crowd label} (label1), mapped from the ratings (either on a 1-to-4 or a 1-to-7 Likert Scale) from other native speakers of Mandarin Chinese.
-Specifically, if the mean rating is larger than 2.5 (on a 1-to-4 scale) or 4 (on a 1-to-7 scale), it would be mapped to acceptable, otherwise unacceptable.
+2) a \textbf{crowd label} (label1), mapped from the mean ratings from other native speakers of Mandarin Chinese.

-Unlike \citet{2018CoLA}, who used crowd labels only as an estimate for human performance on their dataset, we adopt the crowd label as our ground truth label.
-The rationale is that linguistic acceptability is, by definition, measured by native speakers' judgments.
-While \citet{2018CoLA} only collected judgments from five participants, our experimental scale is large enough to represent the general opinions of Mandarin speakers.
-Additionally, we argue that linguists' labels are sometimes assigned from their view of syntactical correctness instead of acceptability, especially in the case of colloquial languages such as ``\begin{CJK*}{UTF8}{gkai}\texttt{张三的脸稍微红红的}\end{CJK*}''\footnote{which literally translates to ``Zhangsan's face is a bit red.''}, which is deemed to be grammatically correct by \citet{2013redred}, but is unanimously rated unacceptable by 6 of our participants.
+Unlike \citet{2018CoLA}, who used the linguist label as the ground truth of their dataset, we adopt the crowd label as our ground truth label.
+The rationale is that we believe the linguist label reflects ``grammaticality'', which is usually deemed to reflect language competence that generative syntacticians are interested in.
+On the other hand, linguistic ``acceptability'' is more often associated with language performance and language use, and therefore better reflected by native speakers' acceptability judgments, that is our crowd label.
+This discrepancy is especially notable in the case of colloquial languages such as ``\begin{CJK*}{UTF8}{gkai}\texttt{张三的脸稍微红红的}\end{CJK*}''\footnote{which literally translates to ``Zhangsan's face is a bit red.''}, which is deemed to be grammatically correct by \citet{2013redred}, but is unanimously rated unacceptable by six of our participants.
 Furthermore, adopting crowd ratings as the ground truth label for CoLAC also enables us to directly and intrinsically estimate human performance on CoLAC from the subjects that contributed to the labels, as we elaborate in detail in $\S$\ref{sec:colac-human}.

-The final dataset that we collected contains 7495 sentences, all verified by native speakers.
+The final dataset that we collected contains 7,495 sentences, all verified by native speakers.
 As shown in Table \ref{tab:colac:distribution}, we split CoLAC into training, development, and test sets with the same label ditributions.